Polar First Attempts Record-Setting Helicopter Flight

 Polar First crashed during the original attempt in 2003.
 The Blue Sky Network system and web-based SkyRouter, alerted and directed emergency crews to the exact location of the crash and got them help immediately.
 The crew believes this solution saved their lives.

-"Considering the inherent danger of a flight like this, and our own personal experience, it is a relief to know we can rely on the Blue Sky Network flight tracker to keep us in contact with our crew on the ground at all times, no matter where we are," said pilot Jennifer Murray.
-Ground staff will have instant access to the exact position of the helicopter, an essential factor in keeping the flight team safe.
+“Considering the inherent danger of a flight like this, and our own personal experience, it is a relief to know we can rely on the Blue Sky Network flight tracker to keep us in contact with our crew on the ground at all times, no matter where we are,” said pilot Jennifer Murray.
+Ground staff will have instant access to the exact position of the helicopter during their trans-polar flight, an essential factor in keeping the flight team safe as they circumnavigate the globe.

 Jennifer Murray’s book “Polar First”, the incredible story of two Poles, one helicopter and a world record.